 There comes a time in married life, when couples decide to go their separate ways due to irreconcilable differences.
 According to the website of The Maynard Law Firm, ending a marriage can be complicated and emotionally charged.
 It can have lasting consequences for the couple, their families, and their finances.
 Aside from that, according to the website of Marshall & Taylor, PLLC, there are also pressing issues that they need to deal with such as child custody, visitation rights, and others.

 When there is really no other option left but for the couple to move on separately, they have a variety of options to choose from and two of them are divorce and annulment.
-According to the website of Kirker Davis, LLP, both are legal processes that comes with difficulties and obstacles for the couple.
+Both are legal processes that comes with difficulties and obstacles for the couple.
 But what is the difference between the two?
 Let us take a closer look:

 Annulment cancels a marriage between a man and a woman.
 In a legal proceeding, a marriage is annulled which means that it never technically existed or invalid.
 On the other hand, divorce ends the validity of the marriage making the couple single again with the option to marry again.
 The former can also be filed by either party.
 They need to prove that there is a ground for filing an annulment and if proven, the marriage will be nullified and voided by the court.
 Some grounds for annulment include bigamy, forced consent, fraud, mental incapacity, underage marriage, to name just a few.